flowhub/jsjob-ethereum/README.md

 * Deploy it in a private network at some cloud provider

 This works, and there exists lots of best-practice around building an maintaining such a service.
-However it is a heavily centralized solution, with associated drawbacks.
+However it is a heavily centralized solution, with associated drawbacks of single controlling entities.

 A primarily decentralized approach may have following benefits: